 In this post, I’m going to share how to get motivated to clean by sharing 10 simple steps.
 These tips you can take to become motivated to clean.
 It doesn’t matter if you’re looking to clean an entire home or just one room all of these tips do apply when it comes to getting motivated to clean.

-It’s hard to create a cleaning schedule that you can follow and that’s why I created a cleaning house checklist to help you with the cleaning motivation.
+It’s hard to create a cleaning schedule that you can follow and that’s why I created a cleaning house checklist to help you with your cleaning motivation.

 Living in a clean home isn’t something that just happens.
 It takes work and this is something that I learned the hard way.
 When you work, have kids, and a life the last thing you have time for is cleaning.